steveblue/reactor/README.md

 ### generate

 `rx generate` scaffolds code snippets in the directory the command is run.
-A list of arguments are below.

 ![](img/rx-generate-demo.gif)

+Here is a list of arguments the `rx generate` command will take.

 | type                    | file                                       |
 | ----------------------- | ------------------------------------------ |